‘What is telecare?’ is an interesting question!

 Telemedicine

-Telemedicine as a term has been in use for some time and is therefore better defined.
+Telemedicine as a term has been in use for a long time and is therefore better defined.
 The following, by the World Health Organisation, is simple and clear.

 ‘Telemedicine is the practice of medical care using interactive audio visual and data communications.
 This includes the delivery of medical care, diagnosis, consultation and treatment, as well as health education and the transfer of medical data.’

-Here is the best definition of home-based telehealth monitoring to date.
+The following definition of telehealth monitoring from 2003 is one of the best, although it now needs extending from being home-based to include people on the move being monitored by mobile phone technology.
 It is from Telecare: Using Information and Communication Technology to Support Independent Living by Older, Disabled and Vulnerable People July 2003 Curry RG, Trejo Tinoco M, Wardle D.

 Examples of telehealth devices are: